7 best Australia cruise lines to explore the coast

 - Top Australian ships: Carnival Spirit, Carnival Legend

 Australia’s largest cruise line attracts locals and foreigners alike, with choice entertainment and dining options.
-Check out the new Pacific Explorer coming in 2017.
+Check out the line's newest ship, the Pacific Explorer.

 - Casual, family-friendly vibe with a focus on value for money.